Catholic Church in the Philippines: Cultural impact

 Pre-conquest, the natives had followed a variety of monotheistic and polytheistic faiths, often localized forms of Buddhism, Hinduism, Islam or Tantrism mixed with Animism.
-Bathala (Tagalog – Central Luzon) or Laon (Visayan) was the ultimate creator deity above subordinate gods and goddesses.
-Natives Filipinos also worshiped nature and venerated the spirits of their ancestors, whom they propitiated with sacrifices.
+Bathala (Tagalog – Central Luzon) or Laon (Visayan) was the supreme creator deity above subordinate gods and goddesses.
+Native Filipinos also worshiped nature and venerated the spirits of their ancestors, whom they propitiated with sacrifices.
 There was ritualistic drinking and many rituals aimed to cure certain illnesses.
 Magic and superstition were also practiced.
 The Spaniards saw themselves as liberating the natives from sinful practices and showing them the correct path to God.

 In 1599, negotiation began between a number of lords and their freemen and the Spaniards.
 The native rulers agreed to submit to the rule of the Castilian king and convert to Christianity, and allow missionaries to spread the faith.
 In return, the Spaniards agreed to protect the natives from their enemies, mostly Japanese, Chinese, and Muslim pirates.